 In the Spring

-The Schoolhouse Cafe is open all day and prior to the evening concert.
+The Schoolhouse Cafe will be open all day

 Stecoah's Festivals celebrate the beginning and end of summer in the southern Appalachians with music, dance, food, and mountain arts and crafts.